 Kia Sorento review - Interior, design and technology

-A lot of standard kit and a simple control interface impress, but materials quality could be better.
+A lot of standard kit and a simple control interface impress, but some material quality could be better

 Sat-nav, stereo and infotainment

 Kia's latest infotainment technology is slick and easy to use, aided by the mix of touchscreen controls and physical dials in the Sorento.
 The menus are logical, with the main functions easily accessible through a single menu page.
 Loading times are reasonable, but confirming a route on the navigation system includes what seem like a couple of redundant button presses.

 At 10.25 inches, the central touchscreen found in every new Sorento isn't quite as large as a Nissan X-Trail’s display, but because the panel spreads so far across the dashboard – and the fact that it’s set relatively high and far back – we found reaching the touch-sensitive shortcut keys at the far end of the display can be quite a stretch.

 The digital driver’s display presents its information clearly, and it’s through here that you can adjust the driver-assist systems, and delve into the trip computer functions in greater detail.
 Meanwhile, the ultra-widescreen touchscreen does makes the already dated LCD display for the heating and ventilation controls below look even more out of place.
 At least Kia has stuck to a separate panel with actual buttons for the ventilation system, unlike some rivals; this makes it that much easier to tweak the temperature quickly.

 The Sorento Edition also comes with UVO Connect telematic services that add live traffic information, weather and parking information into the mix.
 Using the phone app, it lets you send routes to the car in advance of your journey, too.
 The infotainment system can pair two phones at the same time via Bluetooth, so one could be playing music while the other makes a call.
 Of course, Apple CarPlay and Android Auto smartphone connectivity are standard too.